Rocks and Harrison’s Rocks

 avenue of lime trees.
 Enter field and follow path

-along right hand edge to far right hand corner.
+between fences to far right hand corner.

-meadows to protruding hedge.
-Keeping hedge on
+protruding hedge.
+Keeping hedge on right carry on

-right carry on into woodland past pond.
+into woodland past pond.

 Turn right before buildings, cross yard and bear